DB Sync

 WebhookDB can take its nicely schematized and normalized data and send it to any other database.
 Usually this means a data warehouse like Snowflake, Redshift, or some other Postgres instance.
 Most other database syncing systems update your data only periodically, but WebhookDB will sync data in near-real-time.

-DB Sync is pretty easy to get going.
-When you run webhookdb dbsync create <integration id or table>, we'll prompt you for the connection string and sync interval (sync intervals can even be lowered to zero for near-real-time, but you'll need a paid license for that).
+DB Sync is easy to get going.
+When you run webhookdb dbsync create <integration id or table>, we’ll prompt you for the connection string and sync interval.
+While WebhookDB Cloud has a lower limit on sync intervals, you can get real-time DB syncing when self hosting.

 By default, we'll replicate to the public schema and the same table name as the integration's table, or you can provide the schema and table name.